ChariteExpMri/dmri_pipe/README.md

 # dwi_pipe
-dwi analysis pipeline on our HPC
+dwi analysis pipeline for mouse and rat.
+Shellscript are constumized to run on HPC (RHEL 8, Red Hat Enterprise Linux, platform:el8)